DammneD/lab-consulting/README.md

 # LAB Consulting

-This is a lending page for LAB Consulting - reliable partner in the field of transport and logistics support.
+This is a Multi-page site for LAB Consulting - reliable partner in the field of transport and logistics support.
 Its mission is to become a part of our client’s business, to take and share responsibility for the company’s performance, to improve business efficiency, enabling the client to stay focused and act as a professional in their field.

 [Demo link <--](https://lab.dammned.ru/)